Shehroz4477/dotnet-rest-api-configuration/README.md

 #### 4. The command-line configuration provider
 #### 5. The Azure App Configuration provider
 #### 6. The Azure Key Vault configuration provider

+# IConfiguration Interface
+#### Using the IConfiguration interface, we can access the configuration settings with the configuration[key] format.